DELIVERING SAFE, QUALITY CONSTRUCTION FOR GENERATIONS

-Formed Systems Control Division which built electrical panels.
+Formed Systems Control division to construct electrical panels.

-Purchased Paul Electric to handle the residential and commercial work.
+Purchased Paul Electric to manage the residential and commercial work.

 1st Power Plant Project.

 Growth in the pulp and paper, mining, power plant, and utility markets.

 Completed Presque Isle Plant Units 5 & 6, Substations, and Instrumentation for Upper Peninsula Generating Company in Marquette, MI.

 Relocated to our current location, 200 West Frank Pipp Drive in Iron Mountain.

 1st HVDC projects – Coal Creek Converter (ND) and Dickinson Converter (MN).

 Established Boss Snowplow.

 1st Fiber Optic Fusion Splicing and Installation projects.

 1st Nuclear Plant Project at Point Beach for Wisconsin Electric.